leomrocha/mix_nlp/README.md

 #### Language Translation

-Encode and decode in different languages, see how this encoding can make encoding more universal
+Create a Multi-Language Model, Encode and decode in different languages, see how this encoding can make encoding more universal and see how this behaves.

+I'd like to use a memory system that might either gate different elements depending on input and output languages (meta-learning?)

 ## (Far) Future

-The idea behind all this is to set the basis for another NLP work wich I call NeuralDB where many of these encodings are saved in a DB (I've started looking at RocksDB as a backend)
+The idea behind all this is to set the basis for another NLP work wich I call NeuralDB where many of these encodings are saved in a DB (I've started looking at RocksDB as a backend).